How To Craft A Stunning DIY Sunflower Wreath With Pinecones

 This project doesn’t require a new wreath because you will cover the entire surface with pinecone sunflowers.

-If you don’t have a wreath you can recycle, you may find one cheap at a thrift store or consignment shop.
+If you don’t have a wreath to recycle, you can find a cheap one at a thrift store or consignment shop.

 Look for a sturdy grapevine or rattan base and remove all the old florals.